 \section{Magnetosphere and emission model}

-As the neutron star is surrounded by a plasma made of electron-positron pairs producing the observed radiation, we need an accurate solution for the neutron star magnetosphere.
-Therefore the radio and gamma-ray light-curve computations rely on the electromagnetic field structure extracted from the force-free pulsar magnetosphere obtained by time-dependent numerical simulations.
+As the neutron star is surrounded by plasma made of electron--positron pairs producing the observed radiation, we need an accurate solution for the neutron star magnetosphere.
+Therefore, the radio and gamma-ray light-curve computations rely on the electromagnetic field structure extracted from the force-free pulsar magnetosphere obtained by time-dependent numerical simulations.
 Such calculations have been performed by \cite{petri_electrodynamics_2020} using his time-dependent pseudo-spectral code detailed in \cite{petri_pulsar_2012}.
-For concreteness, the neutron star radius is set to $R/\rlight=0.2$ corresponding to a 1.2~ms period and the artificial outer boundary is put at $r=7\,\rlight$ where the light-cylinder radius is $\rlight=c/\Omega$ and $\Omega=2\,\pi/P$.
+Specifically, the neutron star radius is set to $R/\rlight=0.2$ corresponding to a 1.2~ms period and the artificial outer boundary is set at $r=7\,\rlight$ where the light-cylinder radius is $\rlight=c/\Omega$ and $\Omega=2\,\pi/P$.
 The numerical solution of the electromagnetic field is therefore expressed as a series in Fourier-Chebyshev polynomials and can be accurately evaluated at any arbitrary point within the simulation box.
-The striped wind starting from the light-cylinder is also self-consistently computed on almost one wavelength $\lambda_{\rm L} = 2\,\pi\,\rlight$.
+The striped wind starting from the light cylinder is also self-consistently computed on almost one wavelength $\lambda_{\rm L} = 2\,\pi\,\rlight$.

 The two emission sites, radio and high-energy, are described as follows.
-Radio photons are expected to emanate from the open field line regions above the polar caps whereas the gamma-ray photons are produced in the current sheet of the striped wind, outside the light-cylinder at $r\geq\rlight$.
+Radio photons are expected to emanate from the open field-line regions above the polar caps whereas the gamma-ray photons are produced in the current sheet of the striped wind, outside the light cylinder at $r\geq\rlight$.
 The emissivity of the striped wind drops sharply with distance, so we only considered emission in the shell $r\in[1,2]\,\rlc$.
 We extended our previous analysis made by \cite{petri_unified_2011} where a split monopole wind was assumed to be directly connected to the stellar surface.
-Now this approximation which actually does not hold inside the light-cylinder is replaced by a realistic force-free dipole magnetosphere smoothly linking the quasi-static zone inside the light-cylinder to the wind zone outside the light-cylinder.
-In Fig. \ref{fig:lightcurves}, we show the sky-maps produced by our striped wind model for six different magnetic inclinations angles~$\alpha$.
-In each panel, the phase of prominent radio peak is set to zero, and gamma-ray light curves are plotted accordingly by a time-alignment shift of the phase for synchronization with the radio pulse profile.
+Now this approximation, which in reality does not hold inside the light cylinder, is replaced by a realistic force-free dipole magnetosphere smoothly linking the quasi-static zone inside the light cylinder to the wind zone outside the light cylinder.
+Figure \ref{fig:lightcurves} shows the sky-maps produced by our striped wind model for six different magnetic inclination angles~$\alpha$.
+In each panel, the phase of prominent radio peak is set to zero, and gamma-ray light curves are plotted according to a time-alignment shift of the phase for synchronisation with the radio pulse profile.